 Students should be highly motivated by economic development and world issues.
 A good level of English is requested.
-An oral discussion before the teaching staff will assess the candidates' ability (in June).
+An oral discussion before the teaching staff will assess the candidates' ability (from the end of May to the beginning of July).